 Bull Terriers are generally white but can come in other colours such as white and red.
 Some Bull Terriers can also be black, brindle, black-brindle, red, fawn and tri-coloured with white markings.

 The Bull Terrier is an intelligent, loyal and friendly breed which is a good thing when considering that some dogs are more docile and need to be always in activity.

-But Bull Terriers also have weak aspects; you will need to be aware of the fact that they do not like to be left alone.
+Bull Terriers do not like to be left alone; he wants to be surrounded by people.
+They can quickly become destructive and bored if you left them also for an extended period.
 A typical behaviour, when they are alone, is that they start to chew things in your house and destroy your belongings.